17 Salesforce Software Adoption Strategies To Ensure Maximum ROI

 10. Provide on-demand, in-app Salesforce training

-You need to train your sales and marketing people on Salesforce.
-And that has to be quick, effective, and moreover scalable.
-Digital Adoption Platforms is something that can help you in such a case.
+You need to train your sales and marketing people on Salesforce, and it has to be quick, effective, and moreover scalable.
+Digital adoption platforms are great tools that can help you in such a case.

 Digital adoption platforms like Whatfix provides your end-users with on-demand, real-time, contextual help within Salesforce itself.
 Done using their core technology called Interactive walkthroughs and its supporting widgets, Whatfix helps end-users onboard, train, and learn the functionalities of platforms like Salesforce with ease and efficiency.